 - Business Licenses

 - Employer ID Number (EIN)

-Professional Corporations & Professional Limited Liability Companies - these business structures are ideal for certain specialties.
+Professional Corporations & Professional LLCs are business structures that are ideal for certain specialties.

 The Professional Corporation (PC) and Professional Limited Liability Company (PLLC) are the formations of choice for many business owners who work in accounting, law, medicine, architecture, engineering and related fields.
 These business entities can help licensed professionals protect their personal assets against lawsuits brought against their practices.

 State laws vary, but PCs and PLLCs usually share these characteristics: